+'''

--c changelist Move all open files matching file pattern file to pending changelist changelist.
-To move a file to the default changelist, use default as the changelist number.
+-c Move all open files matching file pattern file to pending changelist

+changelist.
+To move a file to the default changelist, use default as the

+changelist number.
 (See Examples below.)

+'''

 -t filetype When submitted, store file as type filetype .
 All subsequent revisions will be of that file type until the type is changed again.
-See "File types" on page 702 for a list of file types. g-opts See "Global options" on page 685.
+See "File types" on page 707 for a list of file types. g-opts See "Global options" on page 690.

 -c changelist Move the open stream spec to pending changelist changelist , where changelist can specify a changelist number, or default for the default changelist.

--so Move the the stream spec only.
+-So Move the the stream spec only.

-g-opts See "Global options" on page 685.
+g-opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required No No open p4 reopen -t text+k // Reopen all open files as text files with keyword expansion. p4 reopen -c 410 //depot/proj1/ ///README Move all open files under directory //depot/proj1 or that are named README to pending changelist 410 . p4 reopen -c default -t binary+S //exe Move all open .exe files to the default changelist, overwriting older revisions of those files in the depot.
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required No No open p4 reopen -t text+k // Reopen all open files as text files with keyword expansion. p4 reopen -c 410 //depot/proj1/ ///README Move all open files under directory //depot/proj1 or that are named README to pending changelist 410 . p4 reopen -c default -t binary+S //exe Move all open .exe files to the default changelist, overwriting older revisions of those files in the depot.